WHAT IS A PERSUASIVE ESSAY?

 A Call to Action: A staple of advertising, a call to action can also be used in persuasive writing.
 When employed, it usually forms part of the conclusion section of the essay and asks the reader to do something, such as recycle, donate to charity, sign a petition etc.

-A quick look around reveals to us the importance of the power of persuasion, whether in product advertisements, newspaper editorials, or political electioneering; persuasion is an ever-present element in our daily lives.
-Logic and reason are important in persuasion, but they are not the only techniques.
+A quick look around reveals to us the power of persuasion, whether in product advertisements, newspaper editorials, or political electioneering; persuasion is an ever-present element in our daily lives.
+Logic and reason are essential in persuasion, but they are not the only techniques.
 The dark arts of persuasion can prey on emotion, greed, and bias.
 Learning to write persuasively can help our students recognize well-made arguments and help to inoculate them against the more sinister manifestations of persuasion.